Battle Abbey

 Battle Abbey is a partially ruined Benedictine abbey in Battle, East Sussex, England.
 The abbey was built on the site of the Battle of Hastings and dedicated to St Martin of Tours.
 It is a Scheduled Monument.

 The Grade I listed site is now operated by English Heritage as 1066 Battle of Hastings, Abbey and Battlefield, which includes the abbey buildings and ruins, a visitor centre with a film and exhibition about the battle, audio tours of the battlefield site, and the monks' gatehouse with recovered artefacts.
 The visitor centre includes a children's discovery room and a café, and there is an outdoor-themed playground.

-The triple light window depicting the life of St John and the crucifixion of Jesus is claimed to have once adorned Battle Abbey which dates from 1045, removed during the Cromwell era to protect it from destruction.
-The legend goes that it was hidden for many years until it was transported to Tasmania to be fitted to the eastern end of the Buckland Church.

 History

 Foundation

 William the Conqueror had vowed to build a monastery in the event that he won the battle.
 In 1070, Pope Alexander II ordered the Normans to do penance for killing so many people during their conquest of England.
-William the Conqueror vowed to build an abbey where the Battle of Hastings had taken place, with the high altar of the church on the supposed spot where King Harold fell in battle on Saturday, 14 October 1066.
+William vowed to build an abbey where the Battle of Hastings had taken place, with the high altar of the church on the supposed spot where King Harold fell in battle on Saturday, 14 October 1066.

 William started building it but died before it was completed.
 The Vill survey of 1076 and early legal documents of adjoining property refer to a hospital or guesthouse which was attached to the gate of the abbey.
 The monastic buildings were about a mile in circuit and formed a large quadrangle, the high altar of the church being on the spot where Harold fell.
 The church was finished in about 1094 and consecrated during the reign of his son William II (commonly known as William Rufus).
 The king presented there his father's sword and coronation robes.

-The first monks were from the Benedictine Abbey of Marmoutier; the new foundation was dedicated to the Holy Trinity, St. Mary, and St. Martin.
+The first monks were from the Benedictine Abbey of Marmoutier; the new foundation was dedicated to the Holy Trinity, St. Mary and St. Martin.
 It was designed for one hundred and forty monks, though there were never more than sixty in residence at one time.

 William I had ruled that the church of St Martin of Battle was to be exempted from all episcopal jurisdiction, putting it on the level of Canterbury.
 The abbey was enriched by many privileges, including the right of sanctuary, of treasure trove, of free warren, and of inquest, and the inmates and tenants were exempt from all episcopal and secular jurisdiction.
 It was ruled by a mitred abbot who afterward had a seat in Parliament and who had the curious privilege of pardoning any criminal he might meet being led to execution.